 My office stays locked at most times and requires special permission to enter.
 It used to get cluttered with Sasha's toys, art materials, leftover parts.
-I found a small bookshelf on Facebook marketplace, repainted it and now use for storing Sasha's stuff.
+I found a small bookshelf on the Facebook marketplace, repainted it, and now use it for storing Sasha's stuff.
 I'm not saying the office is clean at all times now, but it is definitely better.

 - toys that are not allowed in the living room while Sia is there also known as "baby-dangerous" toys, like marble balls or pins.

 - toys that have a lot of parts and don't get used too often, like a train set.
 If it becomes a favorite, it makes its way back to the shelf in the living room